 Kayak through the incredible hidden coves of Calanques National Park

-Later today, visit the town of Cassis, an old-world village that sits right on the edge of the park.
+Later today, you'll head back to land to spend some time exploring the town of Cassis, a colorful fishing village that sits right on the edge of the park.
 Wander the lively food market for traditional and regional goods, perhaps assembling a picnic lunch to take to the nearby beach.
 Stroll along the port, climb the nearby hills for views of the bay, and stop by a local vineyard for a tasting of delicious rosé and white wines.
-Cassis is also home to several excellent seafood restaurants, with the fresh catches of the day making a perfect dinner.
+Cassis is also home to several excellent seafood restaurants, where the fresh catches of the day make for a perfect dinner.

-Day 5: Tour Marseille via E-Bike, Transfer to Moustiers Sainte-Marie, Explore
+Day 5: Tour Marseille via E-Bike, Drive to Moustiers Sainte-Marie

 Spend an afternoon wandering the streets and squares of Moustiers-Sainte-Marie

 Your final morning in Marseille takes you on a guided e-bike tour around the city.
-Meet your guide after breakfast and, after a safety and equipment briefing, begin your ride to sites such as the Cathédrale La Major, a 19th-century basilica and the seat for the Archdiocese, and the Museum of European and Mediterranean Civilizations (MUCEM).
-Visit the Old Port, see Napoleon III's Pharo Palace, and take in the Basilica of Notre-Dame de la Garde, while your guide shares historical anecdotes and legends about each place.
+Meet your guide after breakfast and, after a safety and equipment briefing, begin your ride to sites such as the 19th-century Cathédrale La Major and the Museum of European and Mediterranean Civilizations (MUCEM).
+Visit the Old Port, see Napoleon III's Pharo Palace, and take in the Basilica of Notre-Dame de la Garde while your guide shares fascinating historical anecdotes and legends about each place.

-Afterward, it's time for a road trip as you pick up a rental car and drive roughly two hours northeast to Moustiers-Sainte-Marie, a picturesque hillside village located in Verdon Natural Regional Park.
-Arrive and get settled at your hotel, then set out on foot to see more of this charming town.
-Start at the city center, climbing stairs and traversing narrow pathways for views of the countryside and nearby Lac de Sainte-Croix.
-You can also head to the lake for a stroll along the shoreline—the lake is swimmable so you can take a refreshing dip if the weather is warm.
-Return to your hotel in time for dinner and relaxation.
+Afterward, it's time to begin the road trip portion of your itinerary as you pick up a rental car and drive roughly two hours northeast into the countryside of Provence.
+Your destination is Moustiers-Sainte-Marie, a picturesque hillside village home to barely 1,000 residents, located within Verdon Natural Regional Park.
+Get settled at your hotel, then set out on foot from the historic center, climbing stairs and traversing narrow pathways for views of the countryside and nearby Lac de Sainte-Croix.
+You can also head to the lake for a stroll along the shoreline or a refreshing dip if the weather is warm.

 Explore the blue-green waters of the Verdon River with a rafting excursion

-Day 7: Drive the Valensole Plateau to Aix-en-Provence, Train to Paris
+Day 7: Drive to Aix-en-Provence via the Valensole Plateau, Train to Paris

-See the fragrant lavender fields of Valensole Plateau on your way to Aix
+See the fragrant lavender fields of the Plateau de Valensole on your way to Aix

-After taking your time to explore this perfect slice of Provence, continue an hour south to Aix to drop off your rental car and board a train back to Paris.
-Depending on your timing, you could head straight to your hotel on arrival or squeeze in a little more Parisian sightseeing in the afternoon.
+Take your time as you wind through this perfect slice of Provence, and pause for plenty of photo ops along the way.
+You could also arrange to stop by a local farm to see how lavender and Damask roses are cultivated and distilled into fragrant concoctions.
+When you pull into Aix, drop off your rental car and board a three-hour train back to Paris, where you can straight to your hotel on arrival or squeeze in a little more Parisian sightseeing in the afternoon.
 Tonight, consider ending your trip on a high note with a hot-air balloon ride on the Ballon de Paris, which soars 500 feet (150 m) above the city.

 Plan your trip to France